malinlarsson/courses/annotation/2017/practical_session/ExcerciseMakerNoAbinit.md

 * ln -s ~/annotation\_course/course\_material/data/dmel/chromosome\_4/evidence/est.chr4.fa
 * ln -s ~/annotation\_course/course\_material/data/dmel/chromosome\_4/evidence/protein.chr4.fa

 You should now have 1 raw compute, 1 EST file, 1 protein file and the genome sequence in the working directory.
 For Maker to use this information, we need create the three config files, as discussed above (maker -CTL).
-You can leave the two files controlling external software behavious untouched.
+You can leave the two files controlling external software behaviors untouched.
 In the actual maker options file, we need to provide:

 - name of the genome sequence (genome=)
 - name of the 'EST' set file(s) (est=)